Hodge correlators: DG Lie algebra and -algebra of plane decorated trees

-Here the sum is over all plane trivalent trees decorated by the cyclic word $W$, and ${\rm Or}_T$ is the canonical orientation of the trivalent tree $T$ corresponding to the clockwise orientation of the plane.
-We extended it to the map $F^{\bullet}$, see (\ref{12.29.ups.1}).
+The sum is over all plane trivalent trees decorated by the cyclic word $W$, and ${\rm Or}_T$ is the canonical orientation of the trivalent tree $T$ corresponding to the clockwise orientation of the plane.